markashleybell/markashleybell.com/posts/portable-git-windows-setting-home-environment-variable.md

 You should see the UNIX path you entered: this means Git is now using your new folder as its home folder.
 Now we'll set the global name and email address which will be associated with Git commits; in order to use [GitHub](https://github.com/), we also need to generate an SSL key pair for authentication.
 Enter the following two commands at the shell prompt to set the global variables:

-`git config --global user.name "Your Name"`<br />
+`git config --global user.name "Your Name"`
 `git config --global user.email you@yourdomain.com`

-Now that we have pointed Portable Git to the correct folder, you should be able to follow the excellent [GitHub Help guide to generating an SSL key pair](http://help.github.com/msysgit-key-setup/).
-Once you’ve done that, change to the new home folder and create a file named profile (no extension).*
+Now that we have pointed Portable Git to the correct folder, you should be able to follow the excellent [GitHub Help guide to generating an SSL key pair](https://help.github.com/msysgit-key-setup/).
+Once you’ve done that, change to the new home folder and create an empty file named `profile` (no extension—the filename would normally be `.profile` under UNIX, but MSYS lets you omit the period to make things easier under Windows).

-Open it up, paste in the following code from [this GitHub guide](http://help.github.com/working-with-key-passphrases/) and save:
+Open it up, paste in the following code from [this GitHub guide](https://help.github.com/working-with-key-passphrases/) and save:

     :::sh
     SSH_ENV="$HOME/.ssh/environment"